What is gamified learning?

-At Quizworks we consider three intrinsic motivators as defined in Daniel Pink’s book, Drive what motivates people.
+At Easy LMS we consider three intrinsic motivators as defined in Daniel Pink’s book, Drive: The Surprising Truth About What Motivates Us.
 These motivators are autonomy, mastery and purpose.Let’s take a look at them one by one in the context of education and see how gamifying education can help in unlocking intrinsic motivators to learn.

 Autonomy: the desire to direct our own lives.

 A common feeling among teenage students is that they are not learning for themselves but “because they have to”.
 This is due to a lack of feeling of autonomy, and is difficult to solve completely, but applying gamification in education can help.

 Giving students complete freedom in what they want to learn probably won’t give them the feeling of autonomy.
 What they’ll probably feel is panic because they won’t know what to do.
 To be able to experience a feeling of autonomy people need boundaries and a clear goal.